 Magistrates’ court fines

-The magistrates' court deals with most criminal cases in England and Wales, such as traffic offences, fines for unpaid TV licences, public order offences, and antisocial behaviour.
+The magistrates' court deals with most criminal cases in England and Wales.
+Things like traffic offences, fines for unpaid TV licences, public order offences, and antisocial behaviour.

 The most common sentences given out by magistrates are financial penalties or fines.

-Magistrates fines are a priority debt because the consequences of non-payment can be serious.
+Magistrates fines are a priority debt because there can be serious consequences if you do not pay.

-Magistrates' courts also issue liability orders for council tax and child support arrears, but the rules for these debts are very different.
+Magistrates' courts can issue liability orders for council tax and child support arrears, but the rules for these debts are different.

 How are magistrates' fines set?

-If a court finds you guilty and sets a fine as punishment you'll be asked to give details of your income.
-The fine will be set at an amount based on:
+If a court finds you guilty and sets a fine as punishment, they will ask you to give details of your income.

 • The type of offence